Kristijan Nikolov

-Kristijan Nikolov (born 5 October 1996) is a Macedonian-Turkish professional basketball player who plays for Gaziantep of the Türkiye Basketbol Ligi.
+Kristijan Nikolov (born 5 October 1996) is a North Macedonian-Turkish professional basketball player for Rabotnički of the Macedonian League.

 Early years

-Nikolov was born in Skopje, Macedonia, to Macedonian parents.
-He started playing basketball in Macedonia.
-In 2010, he moved to Galatasaray Liv Hospital where he signed a youth contract to play in it the club's youngster teams.
+Nikolov was born in Skopje, North Macedonia (then the Republic of Macedonia), to North Macedonian parents.
+He started playing basketball in North Macedonia.
+In 2010, he moved to Galatasaray Liv Hospital, where he signed a youth contract to play in it the club's youngster teams.

 Professional career

 Nikolov made his debut in Galatasaray's senior team in the 2014–15 season.

-On 28 June 2015 he was sent on loan to Yeşilgiresun Belediye.
+On 28 June 2015, he was sent on loan to Yeşilgiresun Belediye.

 On 2 December 2016, he signed with İstanbul BB.

 On 12 September 2017, Nikolov returned to Yeşilgiresun Belediye.

 On 12 January 2018, he signed with Socar Petkim S.K.

 On 24 July 2019, he signed with MZT Skopje.

 On July 12, 2022, he has signed with Konyaspor of the Turkish Basketbol Süper Ligi (BSL).

 Personal

 In 2014, Nikolov became a Turkish citizen at the age of 17.